Espositosole/JirAI/README.md

 - Better error handling and retries
 - Support for additional test runners
 - Automatic scheduling or integration with CI/CD pipelines
+- Screenshot capture and attachment to test results

 ## Acknowledgements
 Huge thanks to the **browser-use** team for providing the automation engine that makes these experiments possible.